-Prior users of Liferay Portal can continue to use Liferay’s venerable Alloy UI, but you are also free to use the front-end technologies you love the most:
+Prior users of Liferay Portal can continue to use Liferay’s venerable Alloy UI, but you can also use the front-end technologies you love the most:

 - EcmaScript ES2015+

 - AlloyUI (developed by Liferay)